 Dining On Horse Meat At Trattoria Pugliese Acquasala In Milan

-Wikipedia tells us that people in Europe, Asia and South America have been known to eat horse meat.
-While the consumption of the meat is a long standing culinary tradition in some countries, eating it has become less common due to our association of horses as pets and concern surrounding the treatment of the animals during slaughter.
-It may be hard to find, but the meat is still available for the daring few that wish to taste it.
+Wikipedia tells us that people in Europe, Asia, and South America have been known to eat horse meat.
+While the consumption of meat is a long-standing culinary tradition in some countries, eating it has become less common due to our association with horses as pets and concern surrounding the treatment of the animals during slaughter.
+It may be hard to find, but the meat is still available for the daring few who wish to taste it.

 Our Meal At Trattoria Pugliese Acquasala In Milan

-Trattoria Pugliese Acquasala not only serves Southern Italy’s Pugliese dishes, they also serve regional Venetian ones including cavallo (Italian for horse).
-Typical Venetian dishes that include horse meat are pastissada (stew), steaks, pasta, carpaccio and even breads.
+Trattoria Pugliese Acquasala not only serves Southern Italy’s Pugliese dishes, but they also serve regional Venetian ones including Cavallo (Italian for horse).
+Typical Venetian dishes that include horse meat are pastissada (stew), steaks, pasta, carpaccio, and even bread.

-As I touched upon in a previous blog post about romancing myself in Milano, I vowed to challenge my culinary limits while I was on vacation, eating things I wouldn’t normally even consider.
+As I was all about romancing myself in Milano, I vowed to challenge my culinary limits while I was on vacation, eating things I wouldn’t normally even consider.
 Horse meat seemed like a good place to start!
 I ordered pasta drenched in a tomato-based, horse meat sauce.
 It also came with a giant cheese-filled meatball.

 My final verdict?
 The horse meat dish was actually pretty darn tasty.
 While very heavy, the horse meat was really tender and the meatball was made to perfection.
 Adventurous foodies and meat lovers everywhere should try out this dish should they ever make it to Acquasala.